Skip to content

 How to start debugging

-To start debugging, click on the Debug button in the Actions View.
+To start debugging, click Debug in the Actions View.

 The debugging toolbar appears at the top of the screen to let you control the debugging process.